Donnchad mac Briain: Life

-Donnchad was the son of Brian (king of Munster) and his wife Gormlaith (daughter of Murchad, king of Leinster).
+Donnchad was the son of Brian (king of Munster) and his wife Gormflaith (daughter of Murchad, king of Leinster).
 His year of birth is unknown, but a date in the 980s is likely, as it would accord with the political policy of his father at the time and mean that Donnchad was old enough to be militarily active in the 1010s, when he first appears in historical records.
 Brian's son Murchad, Donnchad's half-brother, died with his father at Clontarf.
 Another brother or half-brother, Domnall, had died in 1011.
 Two other half-brothers, Conchobar and Flann, are mentioned in some sources but leave no trace in the Irish annals.
 So, of Brian's sons, only Donnchad and his half-brother Tadc are known to have survived their father.
 According to Geoffrey Keating's account in Foras Feasa ar Éirinn, an account which is not backed by any annalistic evidence, Donnchad, leading the survivors of the Dál gCais back from Clontarf, faced down armies from Osraige and Munster.

 The Munster king lists have Brian followed by Dúngal Ua Donnchada of the Cashel branch of the Eóganachta rather than by one of his sons.
 Dúngal did not die until 1025, at about the time that Donnchad started to make his presence felt outside Munster.
 His half-brother Tadc was assassinated in 1023—the Annals of Tigernach add that this was done on Donnchad's order—while he had himself lost his right hand in what may have been a failed assassination attempt in 1019.